abrvsk/Config-Files-Difference-Generator/README.md

 Simple cli-tool for checking difference between configuration files.
 At this point works with flat JSON, YML and INI files.

+To instal use
+    npm install lvl2-s293

 For help use gendiff ---help

 To format output use
     -f plain
     -f standard
     -f json

+For example
+    gendiff -f plain <path-to-first-config> <path-to-second-config>